Best Over-ear Headphones for Gaming 2026

 Best Budget

 PC Gamer's best overall for audio quality-to-price ratio.
-Best-in-class mid-range clarity crucial for footsteps and environmental cues at just $100.
+Best-in-class mid-range clarity crucial for footsteps and environmental cues.
+At $139, it's the most affordable wireless option in this lineup, though not a true budget pick.

 Pros